How To Prevent Blight In Potatoes And Tomatoes: What Is Blight And How Does It Affect Crops?

 In general, if the last option is chosen, it is recommended that the field in which exposure of the chopped cells to freezing temperatures should not be used for growing potatoes or tomatoes the following year - though growers may wish to include this technique as part of crop rotation and leaving fields fallow.
 Other nightshade plants should not be planted in a field that has been recently vacated by blighted potatoes, tomatoes or other crops.

 Mechanical harvesters are notorious for promoting late blight infection.
 While moving through the soil in potatoes, they spread the spores that were left lying in the ground to tubers that were not at any risk of getting in contact with the infected spores.
 Thus, it is a good idea to only harvest in dry conditions.
 This is because infected spores thrive best in wet conditions, in line with their typical mode of transmission.
 If foliage infected with blight dies naturally, a period of at least fourteen days should pass before harvesting is allowed to commence.
 This is to allow room for the spores to die and not erroneously be spread by the harvesting process.

 In general, the following steps should be taken to help prevent both early and late blights from transmitting and/or taking hold:

 - Make use of only disease-free seeds and tubers

 - Practice crop rotation by rotating either potatoes or tomatoes with another crop not affected by blight

 - Mulch under plants

 - Ensure proper spacing between plants to limit the rate of infection spread.

-Blight Treatment in Potatoes and Tomatoes
+Blight Treatment in Tomatoes

 For powdery copper fungicides, apply a thin layer of fungicide powder on both top and bottom of the leaves using pressure duster.
 You should reapply the fungicides every three to ten days until all blight symptoms vanish and the disease is cured.